rstudio/tfprobability/cran_comments.md

 * added examples how to use distributions
 * added examples how to use bijectors
 * added examples how to use the most important MCMC kernels
+* added examples how to use essential state space modeling functionality